lui5gl/todo-list/README.md

 ![todo app](docs/images/todo_list.jpeg)

-Una aplicación simple y eficiente para gestionar tus tareas diarias con Vue.js.
-Añade, elimina y marca tareas como completadas de manera sencilla. 📋✨
+A simple and efficient application to manage your daily tasks with Vue.js.
+Easily add, delete, and mark tasks as completed. 📋✨

-## Características 🚀
+## Features 🚀

-- ➕ Agregar nuevas tareas.
+- ➕ Add new tasks.
-- ✅ Marcar tareas como completadas.
+- ✅ Mark tasks as completed.
-- 🗑️ Eliminar tareas.
+- 🗑️ Delete tasks.
-- 📱 Interfaz amigable y responsiva.
+- 📱 User-friendly and responsive interface.

-## Contribuciones 🤝
+## Contributions 🤝

-Las contribuciones son bienvenidas.
-Si deseas colaborar, sigue estos pasos:
+Contributions are welcome!
+To collaborate, follow these steps:

-1. 🔄 Realiza un fork del repositorio.
+1. 🔄 Fork the repository.
-2. 🌱 Crea una nueva rama con tu funcionalidad o corrección de error.
+2. 🌱 Create a new branch with your feature or bug fix.
-3. 🚀 Envía un pull request.
+3. 🚀 Submit a pull request.

-## Licencia 📜
+## License 📜

-Este proyecto está bajo la licencia MIT. 🏆
+This project is licensed under the MIT License. 🏆